parisepigenetics/RASflow_EDC/README.md

 slurmstepd: error: *** JOB 8430179 ON cpu-node-13 CANCELLED AT 2020-05-20T09:58:05 ***
 Will exit after finishing currently running jobs.
 ```
-In that case, you can increase the memory request by modifying the file `cluster.yml`.
+In that case, you can increase the memory request by modifying in `cluster.yml` the `mem` entry corresponding to the rule that failed.
 ```
 [username@clust-slurm-client RASflow_IFB]$ cat cluster.yml
 __default__:
   mem: 2000
+  name: snakejob

 qualityControl:
   mem: 6000
+  name: QC

 trim:
   mem: 6000

-alignment:
+  name: trimming

+hisat2:
-  mem: 30000
+  mem: 7000

-sortBAM:
+  name: hisat2

+star:
   mem: 40000
+  name: star

 alignmentQC:
   mem: 7000
+  name: aligQC

 BigWig:
-  mem: 70000

-BigWigR:
-  mem: 70000

-BigWigF:
-  mem: 70000

-featureCount:
-  mem: 20000
+  mem: 80000
+  name: BigWig
+...
 ```
 If the rule that failed is not listed here, you can add it respecting the format.
 And restart your workflow.
 <a name="error">